EverettNC/ALPHAVOXWAKESUP/LEARNING_CENTER_STATUS.md

 - ✅ Analytics and tracking enabled

 **What This Means:**
-Derek (AI COO) is actively learning from:
+alphavox (AI COO) is actively learning from:
 - Scientific research papers
 - Medical literature
 - Psychology studies